mila-andreani/ParallelBayesOptQRF/README.md

 ## Quantile Regression Forests

-Quantile regression forests are a flexible and robust method for estimating conditional quantiles of a response variable.
+Quantile Regression Forests are a flexible and robust method for estimating conditional quantiles of a response variable.
 They extend traditional regression forests by allowing the estimation of multiple quantiles simultaneously, making them well-suited for capturing heterogeneity in the data and providing a more comprehensive understanding of the relationship between predictors and the response variable.

 ## Functionality